jay-euints/biont-docs-temp/concepts/fhe-jobs.md

 - The output ciphertext (unreadable without the poster's secret key)
 - The fact that their biont participated

 They cannot read the job's contents.
-Their PVAC keypair — if they even have one registered for their biont — is irrelevant to a job they merely worked on.
+Their PVAC keypair, if they even have one registered for their biont, is irrelevant to a job they merely worked on.
 The cryptography forecloses any peeking.

 This is the entire point of an FHE job market: the network can run private compute for paying customers **without** trusting the workers, because the workers are mathematically prevented from seeing what they computed on.